Hado-99/python-file-organiser-for-windows/README.md

-# file-organiser-windows
+# File-Organiser-for-Windows
 > Additional information or tagline

+This python file allows you to select a folder in which you want to organise different file formats.
+It creates different folders into which it places the file types.
-A brief description of your project, what it is used for and how does life get awesome when someone starts to use it.
+>A brief description of your project, what it is used for and how does life get
+>awesome when someone starts to use it.

 ## Installing / Getting started